 Consult Your Doctor!

-First of all, if you think you’re ill — if you are suffering from constipation or diarrhea — you should schedule an appointment your gastroenterologist.
-If your symptoms are happening in conjunction with other symptoms, this could be a much more serious condition than you may realize.
+First of all, if you think you’re ill — if you are suffering from constipation or diarrhea — you should schedule an appointment with your gastroenterologist.
+If your symptoms occur in conjunction with other symptoms, this could be a much more severe condition than you may realize.
 Call Gastroenterology in New York to consult your doctor.

 How Regular Is Regular?

-Each body has different needs.
-This can depend on diet, age, ethnicity, and history.
+Each body has different needs, depending on diet, age, ethnicity, and history.
 For some people, one bowel movement a day is normal.
 For others, the number approaches three.
 Whatever is normal for you may not be normal for someone else.
-It’s usually obvious when you’re having more than the normal number of bowel movements in a day.
-It can be more challenging to notice constipation, but if it goes on long enough, it should become evident, especially with the other uncomfortable symptoms that accompany constipation, such as stomach cramps, incontinence and hemorrhoids.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+It’s usually obvious when you have more than the normal number of bowel movements in a day.
+It can be more challenging to notice constipation.
+Still, it should become evident if it goes on long enough, especially with the other uncomfortable symptoms accompanying constipation, such as stomach cramps, incontinence, and hemorrhoids.

 Everyone experiences short-term constipation.
-If you have fewer than three bowel movements a week, however, this could be a sign of a serious condition.
+However, if you have fewer than three bowel movements a week, this could be a sign of a severe condition.
 If the condition lasts longer than a week, seek medical help.
 Long-term constipation is not healthy.

 On the other end of the spectrum is diarrhea.
 It’s never a pleasant experience.
 If not treated, it can dehydrate you.
-If you are suffering from diarrhea, drink plenty of fluids and seek medical attention if it lasts longer than a couple days.
-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+If you are suffering from diarrhea, drink plenty of fluids and seek medical attention if it lasts longer than a couple of days.